Geocodio/docs/source/hipaa/index.html.md

 Breaking changes are introduced with new API versions, allowing you to "upgrade" to the newest version at your own pace.
 Older API versions are guaranteed to be available for at least 12 months after they have been replaced by a newer version, but may be supported for longer.

+Major changes, that are not breaking are also documented here.

 <aside class="notice">
 Breaking changes are defined as changes that remove or rename properties in the JSON output of any API endpoint.
 Your API client should be able to gracefully support addition of new JSON properties, as this is not considered a breaking change.
 </aside>

 ## v1.6
+*Released on February 25, 2021*

+* Introduced `census2020` data append (the `census` data append will now default to `census2020`)
+* Update all Census ACS data to most recent 5-year release (2015-2019)

 *Released on May 28, 2020*

 * **Breaking:** This fixes a bug which has backwards-incompatible consequences for `acs-families` and `acs-demographics` field appends.